 Since our inception in 2015, we have focused substantially all of our efforts and financial resources on acquiring and developing product and technology rights, building our intellectual property portfolio and conducting research and development activities for our product candidates within our wholly-owned subsidiaries and controlled entities, including partially-owned subsidiaries and subsidiaries we consolidate based on our deemed majority control of such entities as determined using either the variable interest entity, or VIE model, or the voting interest entity, or VOE model.
 To support these activities, we and our wholly-owned subsidiary, BridgeBio Services, Inc., (i) identify and secure new programs, (ii) set up new wholly-owned subsidiaries or controlled entities, (iii) recruit key management team members, (iv) raise and allocate capital across the portfolio and (v) provide certain shared services, including accounting, legal, information technology and human resources, as well as workspaces.
 We have not generated any significant revenue from product sales.
-To date, we have funded our operations with proceeds from the sale of our equity securities, issuance of convertible notes, debt borrowings and, to a lesser extent, revenue from licensing arrangements and product sales.
+We do not anticipate generating any revenues from our product sales for the near term as the selling activities for our two FDA-approved products have been transferred or transitioned to our respective partners.
+To date, we have funded our operations with proceeds from the sale of our equity securities, issuance of convertible notes, debt borrowings, sale of certain assets and, to a lesser extent, revenue from licensing arrangements.

 Since our inception, we have incurred significant operating losses.
-For the years ended December 31, 2021, 2020 and 2019, we incurred net losses of \$586.5 million, \$505.5 million and \$288.6 million, respectively.
+For the years ended December 31, 2022, 2021 and 2020, we incurred net losses of \$484.7 million, \$586.5 million and \$505.5 million, respectively.
 Our ability to generate product revenue sufficient to achieve profitability will depend heavily on the successful development and eventual commercialization of our product candidates at our wholly-owned subsidiaries and controlled entities.
 We expect to continue to incur operating and net losses for at least the next several years.